This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Best moment: The reveal of Hippie Future Castiel, who has taken a surprising attitude towards the end of the world.

 Quotable: “When you get back there, you hoard toilet paper.
 You understand me?
 Hoard it like it’s made of gold.
-Cause it is” (Chuck – i.e. this advice is literally from God Himself.
-Hoard toilet paper, people)
+Cause it is” (Chuck – some people clearly took this advice too much to heart in 2020)

 Watch if you like: Dystopias, toilet paper

 Quotable: “That is some of the worst fan fiction I ever heard!”
-(Marie, on hearing what happened after the end of season five)
+(Marie, on hearing what happened after the end of Season 5 – a popular take on just about everything that’s happened since then in some quarters)

 Watch if you like: Musicals, subtext